 Portable Oxygen System

-A single pull-switch used for actuation of two opposing functions of an electric powered component allowing proportional control of speed, force and positioning.
+A single pull-switch used to trigger two opposing functions of an electric powered component allowing proportional control of speed, force and positioning.

-The back of the body.
+Refers to the back of the body.

 Powered Wheelchair Battery